 Learning resources 1.
 The N-Word View: The History and Etymology of the N-Word (3-minute video) Read: 4 Reasons White People Can't Say the N-Word (No Matter What Black Folks Are Doing) View: The N-Word Double Standard (5-minute video) 2.
-History of anti-Black racism and violence Read: The case for reparations, Ta-Nehisi Coates View: Birth of a white nation, Jaqueline Battalora (36-minute video) Read: Racial violence in the United States since 1526 3.
-Racial inequities View: The Unequal Opportunity Race (4-minute video) Read: Racial Inequality in the United States Read: Metrowest: A Region with Prosperity and Inequity (full report here) 4.
-Understanding how racism operates View: The Four I's of Oppression (3-minute video) or Read: The Four I's of Oppression Read: Unpacking the Invisible Knapsack or View Unpacking the Invisible Knapsack (6-minute video)
+History of anti-Black racism and violence Read: The Case for Reparations, Ta-Nehisi Coates View: Birth of a White Nation, Jaqueline Battalora (36-minute video) Read: Racial Violence in the United States Since 1526 3.
+Racial inequities View: The Unequal Opportunity Race (4-minute video) Read: Racial Inequality in the United States Read: MetroWest: A Region with Prosperity and Inequity (full report here) 4.
+Understanding the dynamics and impacts of racism View: The Four I's of Oppression (3-minute video) or Read: The Four I's of Oppression Read: Unpacking the Invisible Knapsack or View Unpacking the Invisible Knapsack (6-minute video)